A red apple placed on the pages of an open book in a green field surrounded by flowers and blue sky

 Mindapples for schools

-Wellbeing and resilience support for schools and youth groups
+Wellbeing and resilience support for UK schools

 Mental wellbeing and resilience became a statutory part of the curriculum for primary and secondary schools in September 2021, and Mindapples wants to help schools deliver on this promise to young people.

-Working with schools across the UK, Mindapples has developed a package of training and classroom resources to support teachers in delivering the new curriculum, and developing an approach to mental wellbeing that can benefit the whole school community of staff, pupils and parents.
+Mindapples has developed a package of training and classroom resources to support schools in delivering the curriculum, and developing a whole school approach to mental wellbeing that can benefit the entire school community of staff, pupils and parents.

-Working with both Primary and Secondary schools, Mindapples for schools aims to create a school environment where staff and pupils feel comfortable talking about their minds, and help schools contribute to the public health and wellbeing of their wider community.
+Working with both Primary and Secondary schools across the UK, Mindapples for schools creates a school environment where staff and pupils feel comfortable talking about their minds, and help schools contribute to the public health and wellbeing of their wider community.

 Our approach is education-focussed, helping teachers do what they’re good at: sharing knowledge and helping pupils apply what they have learned to their lives.
 Clinical interventions are important, but we want to reach all children and those who care for them, building an inclusive and accessible conversation about looking after our minds.

-Know a school that could use our help or are you part of you a Multi-Academy Trust?
+Do you know a UK school that could use our help or are you part of you a Multi-Academy Trust?
 Please email schools@mindapples.org to find out more.
+Courses can be arranged for inset days to suit your availability or you can join one of our regular courses.

 What our partner schools say